fishsciences/artemis_methods/intro/modeling_eDNA.md

 studies.
 Binary response models are dependent on the threshold which defines a non-detection.
-This cutoff threshold is a function of 1) the standard curve, which defines the ln[eDNA] that corresponds to the threshold value, and 2) and researcher decisions.
+This cutoff threshold is a function of 1) the standard curve, which defines the ln[eDNA] that corresponds to the threshold value, and 2) researcher decisions.
 For example, in response to the level of sensitivity of an assay, some researchers might use a maximum Cq threshold of 35 cycles, while others use 40 cycles.
 Thus the ln[eDNA] which corresponds to the maximum Cq value for